Sean Salisbury: Early life

-Salisbury averaged 26.5 points per game his senior year and was a high school All-American basketball player.
+Salisbury was a high school All-American basketball player, averaging 26.5 points per game his senior year.
 UCLA and USC both offered Salisbury basketball scholarships.

-Salisbury has three children, Dylan, Dodge, and Shea.
+Salisbury, who is divorced, has three children, Dylan, Dodge, and Shea.

 College career

 Salisbury became USC's starting quarterback midway through the 1982 season, which they ended with a record of 8-3; NCAA sanctions prevented them from playing in a bowl game.
 In 1983 the Trojans, still under sanctions, fell to a record of 4-6-1, their first losing season in 22 years.
 Salisbury suffered a season-ending injury early in the 1984 season, but was on the team as USC won the Rose Bowl over Ohio State.
 In his 1985 senior year, Salisbury was the main quarterback through a 6-5 campaign, but lost the starting job to Rodney Peete before they fell to Alabama in the Aloha Bowl.
 Salisbury finished his USC career as the school's all-time leader in pass completions (346) and yards gained (4,481), breaking marks previously held by Paul McDonald; both records were later broken by Peete.
 Salisbury was also second in pass attempts (602) and fourth in touchdowns (25).
 He also ranked fourth in USC history in total offense (4,127 yards), trailing Charles White, Marcus Allen and Jimmy Jones.